FernandaCortez/PharmacomiRs/README.md

 # Tripartite Network construction.

 Construction of tripartite networks for each tumor subtype of breast cancer.
 Pharmacological information is integrated into genetic regulation networks (miRNA-gene) inferred with mutual information.
 The association is based on Gene-Drug interactions previously reported in the "PharmacomiR" database.

+# Topological analysis of networks.

+A network analysis is performed to find which is the miRNA associated with a greater number of drugs within each of the networks, for the generation of subgraphs.

+# Enrichment of pharmacological categories

+Construction of a heatmap to identify which are the enriched categories for each of the selected miRNAs.